Kunjai10/ICT-171-assignment-2/assignment 2.md

  Reflection

 This project helped me understand how to deploy a cloud-based website using Amazon EC2.
 I learned how to set up an Ubuntu server, install Apache, and link a custom domain using GoDaddy DNS.
-I also created a simple clothing store website using HTML and CSS.

-I gained hands-on experience with SSH, SCP, and working in a Linux environment.
+I also created a simple clothing store website using HTML and CSS.I gained hands-on experience with SSH, SCP, and working in a Linux environment.
 Documenting everything in the README.md helped me understand the importance of clear instructions and reproducibility.
 Overall, this assignment gave me practical skills in cloud hosting and server setup.
 ---
 ##  Project Structure